Security at Slack: How Slack Protects Your Data

 Proactive security measures

-Slack also provides you with tools and resources to help you lead the way with proactive security measures at your organisation.
+Slack also provides you with tools and resources to help you lead the way with proactive security measures at your organization.
 You can:

 - Activate and integrate Slack’s Audit Logs API with your security tools